sistedes/handle.generator/README.md

- -o,--output <output file>   The output file (optional, stdout will be used if no input file is specified) -g,--guid                   Use the guid tag instead of the link -d,--add-delete             Add delete statements before the creation
+ -o,--output <output file>   The output file (optional, stdout will be used if no input file is specified) -g,--guid                   Use the guid tag instead of the link -d,--add-delete             Add delete statements before the creation -f,--filter <filter>        Regular expression that the handles of the elements to be transformed must match
 ```

 ### How to use this tool